Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 #>  $ LATWGS84: num  -11 -11 -11 -11 -11 ...
 ```

-Next we need to format all Munsell color codes to ''Hue_Saturation_Intensity'' format.
+Next we need to format all Munsell color codes to `Hue_Saturation_Intensity` format.
 We can incrementally replace the existing codes until all codes can be matched with the RGB table:

 ```r